 Identify shared goals Every family has history, and it’s easy for that to bubble up during crises.
 Focusing on shared goals can help keep the conversation positive and minimize the chance of revisiting old conflicts.

 Keep an open mind Family members often disagree on the best course of action and become attached to just one solution, when it’s possible that alternative measures could deliver better outcomes.
 It’s best to keep an open mind while exploring options.

 Hire a professional An Aging Life Care Manager (ALCM) can help families reach consensus on health decisions in several ways.
 A good ALCM should be deft at facilitating family discussions, while also providing expertise on assessing the elder’s needs, delineating their options, and recording advance directives.

 Whatever course of action you take, it’s important to have realistic expectations, and understand it’s entirely possible your loved one isn’t going to want drastic changes over the short term.
 A more productive tack is to identify the highest priority needs and try to address those first, with the hope of opening up an ongoing discussion about what’s best for future.

 In the case of the family I discussed earlier, it turns out they weren’t really aware of the services that could help their mother stay at home safely.
 Once they learned about that, they regrouped and decided to work together on a plan that would address their concerns and keep their mother happy.

 And at the end of the day, isn’t that what it’s all about?

-Carolynn Nagao-Marcotte is a dementia certified Aging Life Care Manager for the CLO program at Somerville-Cambridge Elder Services, a non-profit elder services agency dedicated to supporting the independence and well-being of older adults.
-For more advice on handling family care disagreements, call CLO 617-756-1026.
+Carolynn Nagao-Marcotte is a social worker at Somerville-Cambridge Elder Services, a non-profit elder services agency dedicated to supporting the independence and well-being of older adults.